rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 <sup>*The shortlink to this wiki page is http://r-7.co/MSF-DEV*</sup>

 This is a guide for setting up an environment for effectively **contributing to the Metasploit Framework**.
-If you just want to use Metasploit for legal, authorized hacking, we recommend instead you [download the Metasploit binary installer](http://metasploit.com/download), which will take care of all the dependencies and give you access to the open source Metasploit Framework, the free Metasploit Community edition, and an option to start the free trial for Metasploit Pro.
+If you just want to use Metasploit for legal, authorized hacking, we recommend instead you either [download the commercial Metasploit binary installer](http://metasploit.com/download), or the [open-source packages](https://github.com/rapid7/metasploit-framework/wiki/Nightly-Installers) which will take care of all the dependencies for you.
+The commercial installers also include the option for upgrading to Metasploit Pro and are updated semi-weekly, while the open-source installers are updated every night.

-If you're using Kali Linux, Metasploit is already pre-installed for non-development purposes; just type `msfconsole` in the terminal to start Metasploit Framework, then type `go_pro` if you'd like to try Metasploit Pro or Metasploit Community.
+If you are using Kali Linux, Metasploit is already pre-installed.
+[Follow the instructions](http://docs.kali.org/general-use/starting-metasploit-framework-in-kali) provided by Kali on how to use the provided metasploit-framework package and setup a database.

 If you want to develop on and [contribute] to Metasploit, read on!
 This guide should get you going on pretty much any Debian-based Linux system, but it is written for Kali Linux in particular, since many, many Metasploit Users are also Kali Linux users, and why spin up a different VM?

-If you're familiar with Ubuntu or Xandros or any other Debian distro, you should be able to read along here and get it to work for you.
-If there are distro-specific gotchas you spot, please [let us know][issues]!

-If you would like to sometimes develop Metasploit-Framework, and sometimes just use the Metasploit Community Edition which ships with Kali, you will want to likely create separate user accounts.
-You might be able to get away with different Gnome Terminal profiles, but you're not running out of UIDs, I promise.
-At the very least, you're going to need a non-root account for Metasploit Framework development work.

 For this guide, the example user is "YOUR_USERNAME," and the sample password in this document is "YOUR_PASSWORD."
 Anywhere you see those strings, use your own username and password.
 Obviously, they should be hard.

 Each section will have a **TLDR** code snippet, suitable for copy-pasting, if you just want to speed through things, then a more complete explination of what's going on with the TLDR broken down into more of a step-by-step.
 Keep in mind that as written, many of these can overwrite any local customization you might have, may have less secure defaults than you'd like, and other surprises.
 Use them only if you are impatient, have done this all before, and understand the risks.

-At the end of this document, there's a [TLDR of TLDRs](#tldr-of-tldrs).
-You can't yet run it all at once and go off to lunch, but setup should now be only a few lightly edited copy-pastes away. <sup>*TODO: Ansible!*</sup>

 So let's get started!